Environmentally Critical Areas (ECA) Code

 - Geologic hazard areas including:

-- Landslide-prone areas (including steep slope areas, potential landslide areas, and known landslide areas)
+- Landslide-prone areas (including potential landslide areas and known landslide areas)

 - Liquefaction-prone areas (sites with loose, saturated soil that lose the strength needed to support a building during earthquakes)